psharma04/Overpass/docs/index.md

 Overpass is an [Arc-approved](/arc-approved.png) Discord bot designed to verify that a student is who they say they are.
 It relies on some simple principles:

-1. A student's zID is unique,
+1. A student ID number is unique,
-2. The person who owns a specific zID also has access to the email `zID@ad.unsw.edu.au`,
+2. The person who owns a specific ID number also has access to the email tied to that number,
-3. No-one else has access to that zID's email inbox,
+3. No-one else has access to that ID's email inbox,
 4. **You don't (and shouldn't) trust strangers with your password.**

 ## How does it work?